Main image

 But why then, you may ask, do Americans make whiskey, while Canadians make whisky?
 The answer is tied up in cultural and political history.
 From the earliest days of north American distilling, whiskey was generally made with mixed mash bills of different grains, reflecting more closely the Irish pot-still style than Scottish malt whisky.
 That coupled with a strong rebuking of all things British by the independent minded Americans, ensured that most US whiskeys retained the Irish ‘e’ in their spelling.
 Not that this was a hard and fast rule by any means.
 Indeed, both spellings can be found across America today, as exemplified by Makers Mark Straight Kentucky Bourbon whisky.

 Meanwhile further north, early Canadian whisky distilleries were set-up and run by British loyalists, many of whom had fled north to the British commonwealth of Canada after American independence.
-As Canadian distilleries evolved, they were built on an industrial scale and run in a very efficient manner, embracing the blending of pot still and column distilled spirits.
+As Canadian distilleries evolved, they were built on an industrial scale and run in a very efficient manner, embracing the blending of pot-distilled and column-distilled spirits.
 And so, despite the use of mixed mash bills in Canada, the closer cultural affiliation with Britain and the wide-spread use of column distillation and blending determined that Canadians made whisky.

 Japan came a little later to the whisky party under the guidance of the two godfathers of Japanese whisky, Masataka Taketsuru and Shinjiiro Torii.
 Together they established the Yamazaki distillery in the 1920s, leaning heavily on Taketsuru’s experiences of distilling whisky in Scotland.
 Due to the direct influence of Scottish distilling practices, the Japanese adapted the Scottish whisky spelling.
 Under Torii’s stewardship Yamazaki expanded to become what we know today as the Suntory whisky empire, while Taketsuru branched out to set up the Yoichi distillery, which became the genesis of the other giant of Japanese whisky, Nikka.